parada-em/parada-em.github.io/Server.md

 ## Server

 **English (Source 1 - Britannica)**
-“A server is a network computer, computer program, or device that processes requests from a client.”
+“server, network computer, computer program, or device that processes requests from a client (see client-server architecture).”

 **English (Source 2 - TechTarget)**
 “A server is a computer program or device that provides a service to another computer program and its user, also known as the client.”